denismo/aws-iam-ldap-bridge/README.md

 The bridge periodically populates the LDAP directory location with the users, groups and roles from AWS IAM.
-If you configure you Linux with LDAP authentication (for example, using libpam-ldapd) it will allow authentication of the Linux users against AWS IAM using their AWS IAM Secret Keys as passwords.
+If you configure you Linux with LDAP authentication (for example, using libpam-ldapd) it will allow authentication of the Linux users against AWS IAM using their AWS IAM Secret Keys or AWS IAM passwords.

 After login, the user will have the Linux groups corresponding to the IAM groups that were assigned to them.